Renewables

 The expected annual production of the wind farm is 1.5 TWh per year.
 The plant’s utilization factor is 32.4%.

-Of note, the owner of Zhongbo Group, registered in Banja Luka, is Everest Power Pte.
+Of note, last year the owner of Zhongbo Group, registered in Banja Luka, was Everest Power Pte.
 Ltd., headquartered in Singapore, according to the business registry.
+Now, according to the registry, the owner is Zodic Energy PTE LTD, headquartered in Singapore.

-The Chinese company is expected to obtain a concession for the wind farm
+The company is expected to obtain a concession for the wind farm

 Back in September 2024, the Republic of Srpska signed an agreement on strategic cooperation in the field of renewable energy sources with Zhongbo Group and China Power.
 Zhongbo Group is expected to be awarded a concession for the Leotar project.